Tigers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- When it comes to the over/under, the Tigers and their foes are 6-4-0 in their previous 10 contests.
+- In their last 10 games with an over/under, the Tigers and their opponents have combined to eclipse the total seven times.

-- The Tigers are 1-3-0 against the runline over their past 10 contests (four of those games had a spread listed by bookmakers).
-In four straight games, Detroit and its opponent have gone above the over/under, with the average total set by oddsmakers being 8.6 runs.
+- The Tigers are 1-2-0 against the runline over their past 10 matchups (three of those contests had a runline set by bookmakers).
+The average over/under established by oddsmakers in Detroit's past five games has been 8.4, a streak during which the Tigers and their opponents have hit the over each time.

 Discover More About This Game